 For new and unique finds for all things fashion and jewellery, try the many unique fashion stores in Islington.
 For one, there is the Scandinavian themed Wild Swan.

-Wanna feel like a local?
-Get yourself to the daily street market Chapel Market.
-It’s not the cooles market but you can find fresh fruit and veggies as well as cheap household goods and clothes perfect for bargain hunters.
+Wanna feel like a true local?
+Get yourself to the daily street market, Chapel Market.
+It’s not the coolest market in London and doesn’t have vintage finds like in Notting Hill, but you can find fresh fruit and veggies as well as cheap household goods and clothes.

 Along the street, you can also find cafes, beauty stores and hairdressers as well as a supermarket, all affordable, which is a big deal in London.